Prapthi564/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App.md

 ## Prerequisites

 - Completion of **Lab 0 - Validate lab environment**

 - Completion of **Lab 1 - Data Modeling**

 ## Exercise 1: Create Visits Canvas app

-In this exercise, you will create a canvas app by connecting your Visits table you created earlier.
+In this exercise, you will create a canvas app by connecting the Visits table you created earlier.

 ### Task 1: Create the Visits app